 One big shock to us as the organizers—although we’d allotted about four hours for the hackathon, all the teams finished an hour earlier than expected.
 At the end of the hackathon, each team shared their model and explained how they arrived at their solution.

 It was fascinating to hear the different ways that each team approached the problem, and how the RapidMiner platform was able to accommodate so many different routes to the same intended destination.

 If you want to see the kinds of solutions that people came up with, including making them price sensitive, you can take a look at the solution from Martin Schmitz’s team, which he was kind enough to record after the fact:

 Our co-founder Ingo Mierswa kicked off our second day of Wisdom with his keynote speech Deepfake is for losers.
 With 20 years of experience under his belt, Ingo feels strongly that the deepfake phenomenon is a waste of time for data scientists, noting that it will become increasingly difficult to differentiate between real and fake if the use of deepfake continues.

-He’s developed his own manifesto for data science, to help make sure everyone is directing their time and efforts so as to make an actual, tangible difference in the world, rather than just creating more models that can’t be applied, thus perpetuating the Model Impact Epidemic.
+He’s developed his own manifesto for data science, to help make sure everyone is directing their time and efforts so as to make an actual, tangible difference in the world, rather than just creating more models that can’t be applied, thus perpetuating the Model Impact Disaster.